HomeHealth articlesear blockageHow to Prevent and Treat Swimmers Ear?

 • Try to keep the ear canal clean and dry.

-• Avoid continuous usage of earphones or ear aids as heat generated from these devices make the canal warm and damages the cerumen (protective ear wax layer).
+• Avoid continuous usage of earphones or ear aids as heat generated from these devices makes the canal warm and damages the cerumen (protective ear wax layer).

-• Get the swimming pool water pH levels checked and do the cleaning of the pools regularly.
+• Get the swimming pool water pH levels checked, and clean the pools regularly.

-• Avoid staying in water with your head immersed for a longer duration.
+• Avoid staying in water with the head immersed for a longer duration.

-• Try removing excess water accumulated in the ears after swimming or bathing by tilting your head alternately on each side.
+• Try removing excess water accumulated in the ears after swimming or bathing by tilting the head alternately on each side.

-• Consult your doctor if you are experiencing earache and discharge continuously for more than six days.
+• Consult the doctor if one is experiencing earache and discharge continuously for more than six days.

-• A proper history and clinical examination by the otolaryngologist helps in the diagnosis of otitis externa.
+• A proper history and clinical examination by the otolaryngologist help in the diagnosis of otitis externa.

 • Oto-microscopic examination of the ear canal, eardrum, and tympanic membrane is done by the doctor to check the extent of infection.